 Porlock Caravan Park – 01643 862269

 General camping is included in every ticket.
 Our campsite looks straight out to sea, a welcome view when you wake up in the morning.

 For information about the do’s and dont’s at Samphire please read the FAQs.

-Trader and Artist applications are now closed for 2016.
+Trader and Artist applications are now open for 2017.

-If you would like to volunteer for Samphire Festival please get in touch with us at email@example.com using subject Volunteer – (NAME)
+If you think you have something special to offer, please get in touch with us at firstname.lastname@example.org.